 We designed custom circuitry to control the current that goes through the 6 coils and therefore the magnitude and direction of the magnetic field.

-The electronics control circuitry inside the control box
+The electronics control circuitry inside the control box (without the wiring)

 The subsystems are the following: